Meringue

 Instructions

-- In a clean bowl, whisk the egg whites until foamy.
+- In a clean bowl, beat the egg whites on medium speed until frothy.

-- Add cream of tartar and salt; continue whisking until soft peaks form.
+- Add the cream of tartar and salt, then continue beating until soft peaks form.

-- Gradually add sugar, one tablespoon at a time, while whisking on high speed.
+- Gradually add the sugar, one tablespoon at a time, while beating on high speed.

-- Transfer meringue to a piping bag or spoon onto the baking sheet.
+- Spoon or pipe the meringue onto the prepared baking sheet.

-- Turn off the oven and let meringues cool inside for 1 hour.
+- Turn off the oven and let the meringues cool completely inside before removing.